aesthetiffs/Compound-Remote-Associates-PsychoPy2/README.md

 #### Issues with full screen and participant input
 Due to limitations native to PsychoPy, you cannot use fullscreen with the participant input version of the CRA task.
 The dialog box (where participants input their solution) is designed (by PsychoPy) to appear behind a fullscreen, so it does not appear when fullscreen is on.
 Although it seems like this issue has previously been addressed by PsychoPy [here](https://discourse.psychopy.org/t/dialog-boxes-and-fullscr-windows/2373), in my experience, it does not always work.
 For this reason, we keep fullscreen off for this version of the CRA task.

+## Other Questions/Bug Reports
+Feel free to contact me via [email](https://mailhide.io/e/etceE) if you have any questions about using this code or if you encounter any strange errors/bugs (you can alternatively submit an issue on GitHub).